Ramzt25/AxIsPDF-New/database/README.md

 1. Copy the contents of `complete-schema.sql`
 2. Paste into the Supabase SQL Editor
 3. Run the script to create all tables, policies, and initial data

+**Note**: If you encounter a VACUUM error (25001), this is normal.
+The schema creation will complete successfully, and you can run database maintenance operations separately using `maintenance.sql`.

 ### 3. Configure Storage